Victor Garber: Early life

 Victor Garber was born in London, Ontario, Canada, and is of Russian-Jewish descent.
-His father was Joseph Garber (died 1995), and his mother, Bessie Hope Wolf (died 2005), was an actress, singer, and the host of At Home with Hope Garber.
+His father was Joseph Garber (1914-2005), and his mother, Bessie Hope Wolf (1924-2005), was an actress and singer and the host of At Home with Hope Garber.
 He has a brother, Nathan, and a sister, Alisa.

 Garber attended Ryerson Elementary School and London Central Secondary School.
 He began acting at the age of nine in 1958.
 Garber enrolled in the children's program of the Grand Theatre, and, at age 16, he was accepted at a six-week summer theatre training program at the University of Toronto taught by Robert Gill.
 In New York, he studied acting at HB Studio.

+Garber has lived with Type 1 diabetes for over six decades.
+Diagnosed at age 12 in 1962, he has managed his condition throughout his prolific stage and screen career while becoming a prominent advocate for diabetes awareness.

+During early stage performances like Godspell, he kept honey, orange juice, or sugar packets on or near the stage to manage the unexpected blood sugar drops of diabetes.

 Career

 Music

 In 1967, after a period working as a solo folk singer, Garber formed a folk group called The Sugar Shoppe with Peter Mann, Laurie Hood and Lee Harris.
 The group enjoyed moderate success, breaking into the Canadian Top 40 with a version of Bobby Gimby's song "Canada" (1967).
 Three other Sugar Shoppe songs made the lower reaches of the Canadian Top 100 in 1967 and 1968.
 The band had performed on The Ed Sullivan Show and The Tonight Show Starring Johnny Carson before breaking up.